the-technat/cilium-testing/README.md

 To test the egress gateway feature do the following:

 1. Spin up a service that produces access logs and is not behind a NAT
-  - For kind this is as easy as `docker run -d --rm --network kind nginx` (grab the IP of the container)
+  - For kind this is as easy as `docker run -d --rm --network kind cilium/echoserver` (grab the IP of the container)
-  - For EKS: spin up another EC2 instance in the private subnets and install nginx
+  - For EKS: spin up another EC2 instance in the private subnet, instal docker and run the same container as above
-    Note: spinning one up in the public net doesn't make a lot of sense since when trying the public IP EKS is using the NAT gateway, so
+    Note: spinning one up in the public net doesn't make a lot of sense since when trying the public IP EKS is using the NAT gateway...
 2. Deploy the `workload/egress-app.yaml` after you changed the URL in the YAML to your service
 3. Label one of your nodes with `technat.dev/egress-node=true`
-4. Check the access logs and analyze the IPs seen
+4. Check the logs using `kubectl logs -n egress deploy/ubuntu` and analyze the IPs seen